nealcaren/book1/_build/2_Python.md

 This section introduces some of the most relevant aspects of working with Python for social scientists.
 This includes the different data types available and ways to modify them.

-**Be sure to execute each of the Python code cells as you read the notebook.**

 ## Strings